 - The better you solve others’ problems on Quora, the more people would get attracted to you

-Not only could the social platform terminate your account, but the followers could also get annoyed with this behaviour.
+Not only could the social platform terminate your account, but the followers could also get annoyed with this behavior.

 Simply put, don’t force people to leave the platform and visit your blog or website, but instead, try to deliver value right away without asking them to visit your site.
 As a result, people would like to know more about you, and thus, end up checking out your website or blog.